We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Not sure you want to attend a support group in person?
 Here are our picks for the best PTSD online support groups.

-First, it’s important to understand that support groups don’t qualify as professional treatment.
+First, it’s important to understand that support groups aren’t the same as professional treatment.

 In therapy, you’ll have a safe and confidential space to share your experiences of trauma and PTSD with a trained mental health professional.